emumanu/OpenUI5Sharp/README.md

 OpenUI5Sharp is a C# Wrapper for [OpenUI5](https://github.com/SAP/openui5), that uses [Bridge.net](https://bridge.net/) to generate Javascript code, allowing you to generate OpenUI5 code using C#.
 OpenUI5Sharp also adds some features like typed object literals, typed parameters and other improvements thanks to the C# & Bridge combination.

 ## Current Status
-The current wrapper is based on OpenUI5 1.54.6 using Bridge.net 17.4.0 and the latest Retyped packages for libraries used by OpenUI5 (JQuery, QUnit, Sinon...).
+The current wrapper is based on OpenUI5 1.58.4 using Bridge.net 17.4.0 and the latest Retyped packages for libraries used by OpenUI5 (JQuery, QUnit, Sinon...).

 OpenUI5 is quite large but all the libraries have been converted.

-The following tutorials from the [documentation](https://openui5.hana.ondemand.com/#/topic/8b49fc198bf04b2d9800fc37fecbb218) are fully working and have been included as a reference on how to use OpenUI5Sharp:
+The following tutorials from the [documentation](https://openui5.hana.ondemand.com/#/topic/8b49fc198bf04b2d9800fc37fecbb218) are fully working and are available in the [samples](https://github.com/emumanu/OpenUI5Sharp-samples) as a reference on how to use OpenUI5Sharp:
   - Walkthrough (including unit and integration testing)
   - Data Binding
   - OData V4